 If you have received positive feedback from your subscribers/customers, quote them on your opt-in page.
 If possible, use photos and videos as well as their full name to add to the credibility of the testimonial.

 According to different surveys, less information you ask for your visitors/subscribers/customers, the better.
 When people see a long, intricate opt-in form, they will surely not fill this form as they don’t have time for this.
 Some feel like it not worth sharing their important personal details.

-So, the solution is make your lead form simple, quick and painless.
+So, the solution is make your lead form simple, quick and painless, follow the guides by Red Rain SEO and you won’t fail.
 Ask only what is absolutely necessary.
 In majority of cases asking name and email address is enough.